aim-rsf/browseMetadata/README.md

 ── Table Last Updated ────────────────────────────────────────────────────────────────────────────────────────────────
 2024-03-14T17:40:46.509Z

-Would you like to read a description of the table?
-(Y/N): Y
+Would you like to read a description of the table? (y/n): y
 ```

 Enter Y after the prompt to read the description, for the purpose of the demo.